vaisest/caesura/README.md

 - **[[fixed](https://github.com/DevYukine/red_oxide/issues/24)]** Shorter file names.
 - Automatic torrent file creation
 - **[new]** Images in the root directory are included and all other files ignored.
-- **[new]** Images larger than 750 KB are (optionally) compressed, converted to JPG and reduced to less than 1280 px.
+- **[new]** Images larger than 750 KB are reduced to less than 1280 px, converted to JPG and compressed.

-*The logic being that folder and cover images are included but to minimize file size, but for artwork and anything additional the original source can be downloaded*
+*The logic being that for transcodes only folder and cover images are important.
+Anyone interested in additional files and high quality artwork can find them in the source torrent.*

 ### Upload